-During website analysis, found some broken links on the Website.
+During our website analysis, we found some broken links on the Website.
 Broken links affect the SEO of a website because it affects user experience which is a ranking factor.
-These links could be quite annoying a poor experience.
+These links could be quite annoying and result in a poor user experience.
 Here is the screenshot: